corbtastik/todos-data/README.md

 ### Kotlin

 [Spring 5](http://spring.io/) added support for a 3rd language in the Framework.
-Developers can now implement Microservices in [Java](https://en.wikipedia.org/wiki/Java_(programming_language)), [Groovy](https://en.wikipedia.org/wiki/Apache_Groovy) and [Kotlin](https://kotlinlang.org) using the same framework.
+Developers can now implement Microservices in [Java](https://en.wikipedia.org/wiki/Java_(programming_language)), [Groovy](https://en.wikipedia.org/wiki/Apache_Groovy) and [Kotlin](https://kotlinlang.org).
 Kotlin is slowly starting to show up in development communities given most developers like the buttoned up syntax.
 If you're a Java developer you'll get up to speed on Kotlin quickly because it's very Java like but with lots of simplifications.

 Kotlin is a statically typed open source language originated by [JetBrains](https://www.jetbrains.com) and now officially supported by Spring.
 This Microservice leverages Kotlin to do what Java can do but with less code.
 If you'd like to dig into Kotlin please look at [Todo(s) Kotlin](https://github.com/corbtastik/todos-kotlin) which goes into more depth on the language.
 For the [Todo(s) Data Microservice](https://github.com/corbtastick/todos-data) we'll be focusing more on Spring Data, Spring Data Rest and Spring Cloud Streams, however we'll highlight effective Kotlin features where applicable.